dgyeomkim/dgyeomkim.github.io/_pages/about.md

 in aging and neurodegenerative disorders.

 I earned my integrated Ph.D. in Electronics and Information Engineering from Korea University.
-My academic work has been published in **Alzheimer's Research & Therapy, Autism Research, and Scientific Reports**, among other outlets.
-This research explores the mechanisms of the glymphatic system and brain connectomics using a broad variety of methods such as **graph theory, multi-modal MRI (DTI, rs-fMRI, PET etc), and deep learning**.
+My academic work has been published in Alzheimer's Research & Therapy, Autism Research, and Scientific Reports, among other outlets.
+This research explores the mechanisms of the glymphatic system and brain connectomics using a broad variety of methods such as graph theory, multi-modal MRI (DTI, rs-fMRI, PET etc), and deep learning.

-I investigate the intersection of **cognitive aging and digital health**, specifically focusing on quantifying network properties like **brain resilience, cognitive reserve, and plasticity**.
-I develop digital healthcare platforms that integrate **wearable sensor data** with clinical records to extract physiological biomarkers for sleep and brain clearance.
+I investigate the intersection of cognitive aging and digital health, specifically focusing on quantifying network properties like brain resilience, cognitive reserve, and plasticity.
-I build automated workflows using **MATLAB, Python, and R**, and have extensive experience in large-scale data processing with neuroimaging suites like **SPM, FSL, and FreeSurfer**.
+I develop digital healthcare platforms that integrate wearable sensor data with clinical records to extract physiological biomarkers for sleep and brain clearance.
+I build automated workflows using MATLAB, Python, and R, and have extensive experience in large-scale data processing with neuroimaging suites like SPM, FSL, and FreeSurfer.